hdbreaker/Nimhawk/README.md

 * **UI improvements**: Enhanced implant details display with real-time metrics and more intuitive layout
 * **Bug fixes**: Resolved critical issues with dependency imports and CORS header handling
 * **Improved reconnection system**: Enhanced implant reconnection mechanism that properly handles Registry cleanup, removing previous implant ID before registering a new one to prevent orphaned entries
-* **Inactive implant management**: Added ability to safely delete inactive implants from the database, maintaining a clean operational environment
+* **Inactive implant management**: Added ability to safely delete inactive implants from the database, maintaining a clean operational environment (I have a bug to check here, I will be fixing it soon, nothing really important!)
 * **Comprehensive Web UI**: Full-featured web interface for real-time monitoring and control of implants
-* **Enhanced persistence options**: Multiple methods for maintaining access
-* **Improved evasion techniques**: More sophisticated options to avoid detection
 * **File system operations**: Expanded capabilities for file management
-* **Multilingual command support**: Execute commands in PowerShell, cmd.exe, or native shell

 ## Screenshots